What is the UEFA HatTrick programme?

 Why is the programme important for UEFA's overall mission?

-It is one of sport’s best kept secrets that UEFA is a non-profit organisation.
-Guided by the principles of the European sports model, we reinvest as much as possible of the revenue generated by our successful national and club competitions into developing the game at all levels – from the grassroots up.
+In keeping with the principles of the European sports model, UEFA reinvests as much as possible of the revenue generated by its flagship competitions into developing the game at all levels – from the grassroots up.

 Where does HatTrick make a difference?

 Each year for the period 2020–24, HatTrick distributes an average of €195m to support a 'hat-trick' of goals:

 1. Increased investment funding

 2. Improved education

 3. Wider knowledge sharing

 For the 2020–24 period, HatTrick will make an annual solidarity payment of €900,000 to each of Europe's national associations.
 This contributes to both overall running costs and travel expenses of national teams.